Skip to main content Skip to navigation

 Feedback to you is provided in a variety of ways.
 There are many channels through which we give feedback other than only at the point of returning assessed work.
 Here are some of the different ways in which we provide you with feedback:

-• Module Support and Feedback classes complement pre-recorded and live lectures and are intended to give you the opportunity to test your understanding of material.
-In most module Support and Feedback classes, you will be expected to prepare some exercises or problem sets in advance and these will be discussed in the class.
+• Module Support and Feedback classes complement in person lectures and are intended to give you the opportunity to test your understanding of material.
+In most module Support and Feedback classes, you will be expected to prepare some exercises or problem sets in advance and these will be discussed in class.
 You will then have time during the module Support and Feedback class to work through a new set of questions, usually in groups and with the help of the tutor, before presenting answers to the rest of the class.
 We try to keep the number of students in these classes as small as possible so that your needs can be accommodated.

 • Pieces of non-assessed work, in addition to assessed work and tests, are collected periodically and feedback on these is given by tutors.